 How Much Time Do You Need in Rome

-Plan at least three to four days in Rome to really soak it in.
-There’re dozens of key sights to see and they will be a lot more memorable explored slowly rather than simply stopping by and checking off your list.
+Plan to spend at least three to four days in Rome to really soak it in.
+There are dozens of unique Rome experiences and they will be a lot more memorable when explored slowly, rather than simply stopping by and checking off your list.
 While it’s true that there are a lot of top sites in Rome, you don’t want to waste any of them.

-You can also use Rome as a base to see other cities and attractions such as Naples or Pompeii, adding another two or three days to your stay.
+You can also use Rome as a base to see other cities and attractions.
+For example, Naples or Pompeii, adding another two or three days to your stay.

 Here’s a list of great day trips from Rome.
-The train network is easy to navigate in Italy and offers good connections between Rome and other Italian cities and towns.
+The train network is easy to navigate in Italy.
+It offers good connections between Rome and other Italian cities and towns.

 You can also visit the Tuscany region from Rome and enjoy a wine tour in the famous Chianti wine region, or wander the beautiful historic centres of Siena, San Gimignano, and Assisi.